-- NVAccess provides a download of the NVDA screen reader, one of the more popular (and free!) screen readers available, though it’s only available for the Windows OS (this is the only time where we’re saying it’s okay to use Windows in the scope of this curriculum).
+- NVAccess provides a download of the NVDA screen reader, one of the more popular (and free!) screen readers available, though it’s only available for the Windows OS.
 If you’re using a macOS device, you should have the VoiceOver screen reader available to you by default.
 While the lessons in this section will provide you with what a screen reader will generally announce, it can be invaluable to start using a screen reader yourself to test out your projects and see how they might be perceived.

 - Screen Reader Basics: VoiceOver and Screen Reader Basics: NVDA go over some basics for getting started with both brands of screen readers.
 Both videos are worth watching regardless of which screen reader you choose/is available to you, as they contain some universal information as well.

 - Screen reader basics: Orca is a good video to get you started using Orca, the Linux GUI screen reader.